-Glenn T. Stanton is the director of Family Formation Studies at Focus on the Family in Colorado Springs and a research fellow at the Institute of Marriage and Family in Ottawa.
+Glenn T. Stanton is the director of Global Family Formation Studies at Focus on the Family and a research fellow at the Institute of Marriage and Family in Ottawa, Ontario.
 He debates and lectures extensively on the issues of gender, sexuality, marriage and parenting at universities and churches around the world.
 Stanton served the George W. Bush administration for many years as a consultant on increasing fatherhood involvement in the Head Start program.

 Stanton is a graduate of the University of West Florida with graduate degrees in philosophy and history.
-He now makes his home in Colorado Springs with his wife and five children.
+He resides in Colorado Springs with his wife and five children.